Amy Winehouse: Substance use and mental health

-Winehouse's substance use disorder was the subject of much media attention over the years.
+Winehouse's substance use disorder was the subject of extensive media attention over the years.
 In 2005, she went through a period of drinking, heavy drug use, and weight loss.
-People who saw her during the end of that year and early 2006 reported a rebound that coincided with the writing of Back to Black.
-Her family believes that the mid-2006 death of her grandmother, who was a stabilising influence, set her off into addiction.
-In August 2007, Winehouse cancelled a number of shows in the UK and Europe, citing exhaustion and ill health.
+People who saw her at the end of that year and in early 2006 reported a rebound that coincided with the writing of Back to Black.
+Her family believes that the mid-2006 death of her grandmother, who had been a stabilising influence, set her off into addiction.
+In August 2007, Winehouse cancelled several shows in the UK and Europe, citing exhaustion and ill health.
 She was hospitalised during this period for what was reported as an overdose of heroin, ecstasy, cocaine, ketamine and alcohol.
-In various interviews, she admitted to having problems with self-harm, depression, and eating disorders.
-Because of her personal issues, The Washington Post prewrote an obituary.
+In interviews, she admitted to problems with self-harm, depression, and eating disorders.
+Because of her personal issues, The Washington Post pre-wrote an obituary.

-Winehouse told the Los Angeles Times that the drugs were to blame for her hospitalisation and that "I really thought that it was over for me then."
-Soon afterwards, Winehouse's father commented that when he had made public statements regarding her problems he was using the media because it seemed the only way to get through to her.
-In an interview with The Album Chart Show on British television, Winehouse said she was manic depressive and not alcoholic, adding that that sounded like "an alcoholic in denial".
+Winehouse told the Los Angeles Times that drugs were to blame for her hospitalisation and said: "I really thought that it was over for me then."
+Soon afterwards, her father commented that when he made public statements about her problems he was using the media because it seemed the only way to get through to her.
+In an interview with The Album Chart Show on British television, Winehouse said she was manic depressive and not alcoholic, adding that it sounded like "an alcoholic in denial".